tyronebj/espa-surface-reflectance/lasrc/README.md

   * Auxiliary data products
     1. LAADS Terra and Aqua CMG and CMA data
     2. CMGDEM HDF file
-    3. Various input files and model information provided with the LaSRC auxiliary .tar.gz file
+    3. Various input files and model information provided with the LaSRC auxiliary .tar.gz files

 ### Auxiliary Data Updates
 The baseline auxiliary files provided don't include the daily climate data.
 In order to generate or update the auxiliary files to the most recent day of year (actually the most current auxiliary files available will be 2-3 days prior to the current day of year do to the latency of the underlying LAADS products) the user will want to run the updatelads.py script available in $PREFIX/bin.
 This script can be run with the "--help" argument to print the usage information.
 In general the --quarterly argument will reprocess/update all the LAADS data back to 2013.
 This is good to do every once in a while to make sure any updates to the LAADS data products are captured.
 The --today command-line argument will process the LAADS data for the most recent year.
 In general, it is suggested to run the script with --quarterly once a quarter.
 Then run the script with --today on a nightly basis.
 This should provide an up-to-date version of the auxiliary input data for LaSRC.
 The easiest way to accomplish this is to set up a nightly and quarterly cron job.